cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 ### Adding Localization

-1. Create new configuration file following naming pattern: `ScubaConfigApp_Control_<locale>.json`
+1. Create a language file following the naming pattern `ScubaConfigApp_Language_<locale>.json`.
-2. Translate all text elements in the localeContext section
+2. Translate the UI content and `localizedControl` presentation metadata from `ScubaConfigApp_Language_en-US.json` without changing the language-neutral `ScubaConfigApp_Control.json` file.
 3. Create new baseline configuration file following naming pattern: `ScubaBaselines_<locale>.json`
 4. Translate text elements: _name, rationale_ for each baseline item
-5. Set `PullOnlineBaselines:false` within the `ScubaConfigApp_Control_en-US.json` app configuration file
+5. Set `PullOnlineBaselines:false` within the `ScubaConfigApp_Control.json` app configuration file
 6. Update root module (`ScubaConfigApp.psm1`) to support new locale.

+The `localizedControl` object is keyed by stable identifiers such as product `id`, environment `id`, baseline `controlType`, input-type property name, and field `value`.
+It may contain presentation properties only.
+Do not add identifiers, YAML values, types, required flags, validation rules, paths, commands, or feature settings to a language file.